Sherwood

 Population growth drivers in Sherwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Sherwood's population, as of August 2025, is approximately 7,001 people.
-This figure represents an increase of 549 individuals since the 2021 Census, which reported a population of 6,452 people.
-The growth is inferred from the estimated resident population of 6,985 in June 2024 and an additional 47 validated new addresses since the Census date.
-This results in a population density ratio of 3,070 persons per square kilometer, placing Sherwood in the upper quartile compared to other locations assessed by AreaSearch.
-The area's 8.5% growth since the 2021 census exceeded the SA4 region's 8.2%, indicating it as a growth leader within its region.
-Overseas migration contributed approximately 63.3% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Sherwood's population was approximately 7,080 as of November 2025.
+This figure represents an increase of 628 people from the 2021 Census count of 6,452 individuals.
+The change is inferred from the estimated resident population of 6,985 in June 2024 and an additional 80 validated new addresses since the Census date.
+This results in a population density ratio of 3,105 persons per square kilometer, placing Sherwood in the upper quartile relative to other locations assessed by AreaSearch.
+The area's 9.7% growth since the 2021 census exceeded both the SA4 region (8.3%) and the national average, indicating it as a growth leader during this period.
+Overseas migration contributed approximately 63.3% of overall population gains in recent periods, although natural growth and interstate migration also played positive roles.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are used.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Based on current population trends, Sherwood is expected to increase by approximately 764 persons by 2041, representing a total gain of 10.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
+Future population trends suggest an increase just below the median of statistical areas analyzed by AreaSearch, with the area expected to gain 764 persons by 2041 based on current numbers, resulting in a total growth of approximately 9.4% over this period.

 Frequently Asked Questions - Population